freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/inherit-behaviors-from-a-supertype.md

 ---

 ## Description

 <section id='description'>

-In the previous challenge, you created a <code>supertype</code> called <code>Animal</code> that defined behaviors shared by all animals:
+In the previous challenge, you created a `supertype` called `Animal` that defined behaviors shared by all animals:

 ```js
 function Animal() { }